tiru-r/pi-agent-go/README.md

 When conversation history grows large, pi automatically compacts older messages.
 The compaction algorithm scores each message by TF-IDF term overlap with the system prompt (as an MI proxy) and keeps the highest-information messages up to the token budget — preserving error traces and failed tool calls that a recency-only cut would drop.

+In the ACP server, compaction runs on a background goroutine so it never adds latency to the foreground response turn.

 ### Trace distillation

 ```bash